| What

 in 1990 implemented the Mandatory Agency Disclosure -

-Agency Relationship Form-705 as a way to ensure that there
+Agency Relationship Form-705 with the hope that there would

-Agent, or could work as a Disclosed Dual Agent.
-What does
+Agent, a Buyer's Agent (who could also work as a Disclosed

 Let us break it down: